DeaxTV/Bright/POLICY.md

 # Privacy Policy

 The use of this service ("Bot") in a server requires the collection of some specific user data ("Data").
-The Data collected includes, but is not limited to user prompts on which ai generated results are to be based of off, error logs, server names.
+The Data collected includes, but is not limited to domain records, user ids, server names, usernames.

 ## Access to Data